USEPA/WNTR/documentation/resilience.rst

                                           Valve segmentation returns a segment number for each node and link, along with the number of nodes and links in each segment.

-   Valve criticality                 	  Valve criticality valve is defined as the number of valves necessary to isolate a given valve.
+   Valve segment attributes               Valve segment attributes include the number of valves surrounding each valve

-   Valve criticality length               Valve criticality length is defined as the ratio of link lengths in each segment on either side of a given isolation valve.
-If both sides of the valve are in the same segment, the criticality is set to zero.

-   Valve criticality demand               Valve criticality demand is defined as the ratio of node demands in each segment on either side of a given isolation valve.
-If both sides of the valve are in the same segment, the criticality is set to zero.
+                                          and (optionally) the ratio of node demands on either side each valve and the ratio of the segment lengths on either side each valve.
+If both sides of the valve are in the same segment, the attribute is set to zero.

    =====================================  ================================================================================================================================================

 .. doctest::